joshuacline/ReadThis/README.md

 - 4. What makes a site happy.
 Something you will not have when first entering this realm. /paradox
 - 5. You are being actively targeted, harassed, and sabatoged.
 You just haven't found out yet.
 - 6. Hacked ***yet***?
 Following the trail of breadcrumbs.
 This isn't your pappy's Hansel & Gretel.
+- 7. Noteworthy earmarks of decadent crony capitalism: Ministry of Truth, devfluencers, the reward system, public contributions, and you.
+Our ancestors have left us nothing but for thugs, tyrants and astrofurf.

-- 7. When you see signs, protect your friends, family, and reputation.
+***When you see signs, protect your friends, family, and reputation.
 Do not be afraid of judgement.
-Do not be silent.
+Do not be silent.***

 I'll be taking my time.
 It might save a life.